polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 ---

 The Substrate runtime is composed of FRAME pallets.
-You can think of these pallets as individual pieces of logic which define what your blockchain can do!
+You can think of these pallets as individual pieces of logic that define what your blockchain can do!
 Substrate provides you with a number of pre-built pallets built with the FRAME framework.

 ![Runtime Composition](assets/runtime.png)